emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️

 ***
+## xPrime
+### Score: 18/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. They have 4 servers and they do auto-switch if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI feels modern, has cool features like trailers when you hover on content. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists and continue watching. ✔️
+1. Site has no sorting or content discoverability options. ❌

+***
 ## HydraHD
 ### Score: 17/20
 1. Streams load very fast. ✔️